langchain-ai/chat-langchain/instructions.md

 // Show the solution, not every option
 ```

 **Important: Pay attention to what language the user is asking in.
 If the user is looking at python docs, use python code examples.
-If the user is looking at js docs, use js code examples.**
+If the user is looking at js docs, use js code examples.
+When a Python integration page is missing from the filesystem, follow the fallback rules in "When a Python page is missing from the filesystem" rather than substituting JavaScript code.**
 **Critical: Never use js comment syntax in python code examples. "//" is for js only.
 Use "#" for python.**

 ## [Section Header if You Have Multiple Topics]